lyon-fnal/cloud-chamber/README.md

 * Wait - it took about 15-20 minutes for things to cool down enough before we started seeing tracks.
 * You need a strong light source.
 The LED on my iPhone 6 on medium strengh worked great.

-Here are two pictures of the completed cloud chamber.
+Here are two pictures of the completed cold cloud chamber.

 ![](completed1.png)